-1D'Amato (corresponding author): University of Rome Tor Vergata, Rome and SEEDS, Ferrara.
+D'Amato (corresponding author): University of Rome Tor Vergata, Rome and SEEDS, Ferrara.
 Dijkstra: University of Nottingham and CESifo, Munich.
 We thank Marco Caffera, Matti Liski, Alex Possajennikov and Marko Terviö and seminar participants at the universities of Stirling and Helsinki for valuable comments.

-Adoption incentives and environmental policy timing under asymmetric information and strategic firm behaviour
+Adoption incentives and environmental policy timing under asymmetric information and strategic firm behaviour under quotas and emission taxation.

-Abstract.
-We consider the incentives of a single firm to invest in a cleaner technology under quotas and emission taxation.
 We assume asymmetric information about the firm's cost of employing the new technology.
 Policy is set either before the firm invests (commitment) or after (time consistency).
 Contrary to conventional wisdom, we find that with commitment (time consistency), quotas give higher (lower) investment incentives than taxes.
 With quotas (taxes), commitment generally leads to higher (lower) welfare than time consistency.
 Under commitment with quadratic abatement costs and environmental damages, a modified Weitzman rule applies and quotas usually lead to higher welfare than taxes.